markstringer-dti/markstringer-dti.github.io/dti.md

 Here are some examples from other projects that I've worked on.
 These are situations where it turned out that people who live far beyond the swamp still cared about what happened in the swamp.

-This was quite possibly the coolest project that I've ever worked on.
+I don't think I've ever worked on a project that was more cool than this.
 One of the guys who worked on the project was the ex-husband of a super model.
+The project was *that* cool.

 I was working with a startup in a disgusting warehouse in Shoreditch in London (very cool).
 The aim of the project was to develop a website.
 A website that would allow customers of a bank (not cool) to upload their photographs.
-Pictures that they'd taken in response to a challenge set by a famous fashion photographer.
+Pictures that they'd taken in response to a challenge set by a well-known fashion photographer.
 This was before flickr.
 It seemed new and exciting.

 We didn't do any user research.
 We didn't try to put the working software in the hands of users.
 We struggled with the technology - this was around 2004.
 We agonised over what the user interface should look like and we finally got something to work.

 But then some people jumped out from behind some trees.
 We found out that any suppliers who worked for the bank had to be approved by the authorities that regulated the banks.
 I mean who would have thought?
 Getting approved by these financial authorities was a big deal and it could take years.
 That was the end of the project.

-I was working with, possibly, the second coolest company I've ever worked with.
+I was working with another very cool company.
 I am seeing a pattern, here.
 I did not see this pattern before I just started writing this.
 This company was cool, successful, highly regarded in one business - mobile phone networks.
 So, it wondered if it could be the same in another area - personal loans.
 Yes, that was the project.
 Making personal loans cool.
 Again, this team had done a lot of work to develop a personal loan website.
 Then somebody pointed out something awkward.
 It was a potential business partner, in a meeting.
 They pointed out that they needed to be regulated by the very same financial authorities that had caused problems in the previous project.
 Yes, the one that I just talked about.

 You may lift your eyebrows the full quarter inch at a company that didn't talk to regulators before starting up in the money lending business.
 You can also see that research with users and mapping of stakeholders would make something really important very clear.
 There were people who lived miles from the "swamp" who cared what went on in there.
 And if these people weren't happy, the project would die.